Good Shepherd Australia New Zealand is governed by a voluntary Board of Directors.

 Frank has long been committed to community and social justice issues, personally and professionally.
 He says: My wife and I have been involved in out-of-home care for children over the past 35 years and it has been such an enriching experience.
 Over the years Frank has contributed his skills to a range of community services organisations.
 He joined the Good Shepherd Australia New Zealand Board in 2011 to continue this commitment and contribute to Good Shepherd's work.
 He brings extensive experience from his career as the General Manager of Corporate Services in a financial services and insurance company.
 Trained as a mathematician, Frank is also a Graduate of the Australian Institute of Company Directors.
 He served two terms as Mayor of the City of Port Phillip and was previously Mayor of the former City of South Melbourne.
 He is currently Chair of Port Phillip Housing Association Ltd, Chair of Napier Street Aged Care Services and a Director of Inner South Community Health Ltd.

 Justin has over 20 years' experience in accounting and finance, including working for KPMG and the ANZ Banking Group.
 He says: Working in the private sector and volunteering in the not-for-profit sector brings benefits.
 Collectively, these experiences enable me to navigate the continually changing environment that not-for-profit organisations experience.
 Justin has achieved levels of mastery in different areas of accounting, finance and governance.
 He is a fellow of the Chartered Accountants and has completed an MBA at Melbourne Business School.
-Justin is, or has been, a finance committee member on a number of not-for-profit groups including the School of Optometry, LaTrobe Accounting School and various schools.
-He also served as treasurer in a voluntary capacity for a number of not-for-profits, including his current service of five years at Kamaruka school for boys with learning difficulties.
+Justin is, or has been, a finance committee member on a number of not-for-profit groups including the School of Optometry and LaTrobe Accounting School.
+He also served as treasurer in a voluntary capacity for a number of not-for-profits.
 Justin is currently a finance business partner for relationship banking at the ANZ Banking Group.
-When he's not at work, Justin spends time at home with his three sons.
-He dabbles at the piano and is currently training for a half marathon.
+When he's not at work, Justin spends time at home with his three sons and dabbles at the piano.

 John has been a board member of Good Shepherd Australia New Zealand for the past six years and was Chair from 2009-14.
 He says: One aspect of the parable of the Good Samaritan is life affirming: helping others enriches the helper!
 That is the work we do as mission partners with Good Shepherd.
 John was also a board member of Good Shepherd Aged Services for over 10 years.
 He is chairman of partners at Cornwall Stodart and is sought after for his business acumen, strategic insights and lateral thinking.
 His particular expertise lies in mergers and acquisitions, corporate advice, general commercial documentation and laterally inspired resolutions to disputes.
 John has played a significant role in shaping Cornwall Stodart’s culture and encouraging its growth, having been with the firm for 40 years.
 John is a director of ALFA International, a global legal network of which Cornwall Stodart is the Melbourne representative.